oktayesenn/js-function-and-scope/readme.md

 Let's create an environment to learn about JS Functions.

-1. In your lessons or lectures folder, create an index.html and functions-basics.js
+1. In your lessons or lectures folder, create an `index.html` and `functions-basics.js`.
-1. Add some boilerplate to your HTML file and connect your JS file.
+1. Add some boilerplate to your HTML file and connect your JS file to your HTML.
-1. Console.log something from your JS file so that you know it's connected.
+1. `console.log` something from your JS file so that you know it's connected.

 ## Functions